spider4216/simple-lcd-font/README.md

 ![SimleLCDFont](https://raw.githubusercontent.com/spider4216/resources/master/g8776.png)

-SimpleLcd.sfd is a font source which you can use for export fonts in defferent extensions.
+SimpleLcd.sfd is a font source which you can use for export fonts in different extensions.
 FontForge utility can help you open sfd file, edit and export it.